mandipf/dirty_data_project/task4/README.md

 -   There are no duplicates (raters) across the three year data set;
 -   Age range of people surveyed were 4 to 100.
 Anything outside this range was marked N/A;
 -   Candy names within the free text columns were separated using full stops, commas or semi-colons;
-- Any candy which had less than 10 entries was removed from the data set to remove any pattern errors when searching free text columns.
+- Any candy which had less than 10 entries is removed from the data set to remove any pattern errors when searching free text columns.

 ------------------------------------------------------------------------